Ryan Lasch

-Ryan Alan Lasch (born January 22, 1987) is an American professional ice hockey winger for Frölunda HC of the Swedish Hockey League (SHL).
+Ryan Alan Lasch (born January 22, 1987) is an American professional ice hockey winger for Lahti Pelicans of the Finnish Liiga.

 Playing career

-After playing four years with St. Cloud State University, Lasch completed his collegiate career as the University's all-time leading scorer.
-An Undrafted Free Agent, Lasch began his professional career in Europe, signing a one-year contract with Södertälje SK of the Swedish Elitserien.
+After playing four years with St. Cloud State University, Lasch completed his collegiate career as the university's all-time leading scorer.
+An undrafted free agent, Lasch began his professional career in Europe, signing a one-year contract with Södertälje SK of the Swedish Elitserien.
 During the following 2011–12 season he led the Finnish SM-Liiga with 62 points to capture the scoring title whilst helping the Lahti Pelicans to finish second, their highest in franchise history.

 Despite re-signing to a one-year contract extension with the Pelicans, on May 31, 2012, Lasch was signed by the Anaheim Ducks to a two-year contract prior to the 2012–13 season.
 In signing he became the franchise's first Orange County–born player to sign with the Ducks.
 Due to the lockout he was directly assigned to the Ducks AHL affiliate, the Norfolk Admirals.

-Unable to duplicate his European success with the Admirals, and also enduring a stint with ECHL club the Fort Wayne Komets, Lasch opted to return to the Swedish Elitserien, signing on loan from the Ducks to the Växjö Lakers for the remainder of the season on January 26, 2013.
-After playing in the Lakers last 10 games to end their season, the Ducks traded Lasch along with a seventh round pick in 2014 to the Toronto Maple Leafs in exchange for Dave Steckel on March 15, 2013.
+Unable to duplicate his European success with the Admirals, and also enduring a stint with ECHL club Fort Wayne Komets, Lasch opted to return to the Swedish Elitserien, signing on loan from the Ducks to the Växjö Lakers for the remainder of the season on January 26, 2013.
+After playing in the Lakers' last 10 games to end their season, the Ducks traded Lasch along with a seventh-round pick in 2014 to the Toronto Maple Leafs in exchange for Dave Steckel on March 15, 2013.
 He was then immediately recalled to report to AHL affiliate, the Toronto Marlies.